coreos/docs/etcd/getting-started-with-etcd.md

 $ systemctl status etcd-member.service
 ```

-This can be automated at first boot using [Ignition][ignition-docs].
-The following is an example of the Ignition config you might use for this task:
+etcd v3 startup can be configured at a new node's first boot with [Ignition][ignition-docs] provisioning.
+The following Ignition config enables the `etcd-member` etcd v3 service:

 ```json
 {